 Cooperating to Cut it off at the Source?
-The International Community and The Fight Against Terrorist Financing.
+The International Community and The Fight Against Terrorist Financing and Money Laundering.

 - International Relations